 Your partner might (quite understandably) have an image of couples counselling as an absolute last resort.
 Some people even see it as one last stop that couples make on the way to the divorce lawyers.

 This isn’t true.
-I’ve worked with scores of couples, and the vast majority have not split up.
+I’ve worked with many couples, and the vast majority have not split up.
 In fact, they usually attribute the ongoing success of their relationships to the work we do together.